ansible-collections/ibm_zos_core/docs/source/roles.rst

 * playbook_upgrade_validator

 Reference material for each role contains documentation on how to use certain roles in your playbook.
-To use certain roles in your playbook, each role contain documentation see the follwowing material:
+To use certain roles in your playbook, each role contain documentation see the following material:

 .. toctree::
    :maxdepth: 3

-   gather-diagnostics
-   job_status
-   playbook_upgrade_validator
+   : glob:

+   roles/*